ckaylor33/react-todo/README.md

-Plan
+Plan <br/>

-Structure
+Structure <br/>
--App.js for main functionality
+-App.js for main functionality <br/>
--List.js for the list layout
+-List.js for the list layout <br/>
--Alert.js for to handle types of alerts - types passed from App.js as props.
+-Alert.js for to handle types of alerts - types passed from App.js as props. <br/>

-Functionality
+Functionality <br/>
--useState for functionality - adding items, deleting items, editing items, deleting list & updating list depending on what users actions
+-useState for functionality <br/>
+-adding items, deleting items, editing items, deleting list & updating list depending on what users actions <br/>

-Alerts
+Alerts <br/>
--useState to recognize when to show an alert and useEffect to display alert -Prevent user from entering an empty value to the list -Deleted item from the list
+-useState to recognize when to show an alert and useEffect to display alert <br/>
+-Prevent user from entering an empty value to the list <br/>
+-Deleted item from the list <br/>
--Cleared list
+-Cleared list <br/>
--Added item to the list
+-Added item to the list <br/>
--Edited item
+-Edited item <br/>

-Local Storage
+Local Storage <br/>
--Want to be able to use local storage so the user doesn't lose list items when browser refreshes -useEffect to whipe out old values and save latest values in the list; key value pairs -need to get values from local storage if there is any and use them when browser is refreshed -stringify and parse JSON as necessary
+-Want to be able to use local storage so the user doesn't lose list items when browser refreshes <br/>
+-useEffect to whipe out old values and save latest values in the list; key value pairs <br/>
+-need to get values from local storage if there is any and use them when browser is refreshed <br/>
+-stringify and parse JSON as necessary <br/>